traceroute - Mapping a Packet's Journey

 • Windows tracert: Uses ICMP Echo Request by default.
 Since it uses the same protocol as ping, it's more susceptible to firewalls that block ICMP

-Unix traceroute can switch to ICMP mode with the -I option or TCP mode with -T. In environments where firewalls block UDP or ICMP, TCP mode (ports 80 or 443) is effective.
+The traceroute widely used on Linux (Dmitry Butskoy's version) can switch to ICMP mode with the -I option or TCP mode with -T. BSD-derived traceroute, such as the one on macOS, has no -T; you specify the protocol instead, as in -P tcp (-I is an alias for -P icmp).
+In environments where firewalls block UDP or ICMP, TCP mode (ports 80 or 443) is effective.

 Reading traceroute Output